bitfocusas/product-companion-cloud/docs/1_gettingstarted/1_beta.md

 ## Engage with us on Slack

 Join the conversation on our Slack channel `#companion-cloud` at the [Bitfocus Slack](https://bitfocus.io/api/slackinvite) to share your thoughts, ideas, and feedback.

-## About the beta license

-- You can have one server running
-- Unlimited number of remote clients
-- You can see the license duration on user.bitfocus.io (subscriptions tab)
-- Please DON'T use this in production